Who You Choose

 2. The work performed is not part of the regular business of the principal;

-3. The individual supplies his/her own instrumentalities, tools and the work place;
+3. The individual supplies his/her own instrumentalities, tools and the work place; independent contractors often provide their own tools and equipment.

 4. The individual has made a significant investment in the equipment or materials required for his or her task(s);